diffix/reference/docs/multiple-aid.md

 - `cnt2` is how many card types have a certain count
 - `cnt3` is how many instances exist per `cnt2`

-There are additional considerations when aggregating rows (like extreme value flattening), but we gloss over these for the purposes of showing how AIDs are handled.
+There are additional considerations when aggregating rows (like extreme value flattening which you can read more about in [multi-level-aggregation](multi-level-aggregation.md)), but we gloss over these here for the purposes of showing how AIDs are handled.

 The input rows to the innermost query might have looked like the following table